 Yellowstone National Park Canyon Village, Wyoming

 Due to the small construction window and remote location, modular units were constructed offsite in Idaho and shipped on a flatbed truck to the site.
 All lighting was pre-wired and arrived onsite ready for connection to the building power system.
 This process was repeated for all five new buildings.
-The lighting design team took great care to specify fixtures that could withstand a 300 mile journey on the back of a rattling semi-truck and still serve the future generations of Yellowstone tourists.
+We took great care to specify fixtures that could withstand a 300 mile journey on the back of a rattling semi-truck and still serve future generations of Yellowstone visitors.

 Client: Barker Rinker Seacat

 National Park Service, Hospitality